mehadee24/C-project/README.md

 # C-project
-this project has been done alone by me , although my uni professor MR Fazle Elahe sir have help all throughout the project
+This project has been done alone by me , although my uni professor MR Fazle Elahe sir have help all throughout the project

 known bugs -